-Monochrome kitchen color ideas ooze style, whatever your design aesthetic.
-From a white subway tile backsplash with black grout to black countertops and two-tone cabinetry, a high-contrast palette is oh-so-on-trend for anyone with a penchant for black and white.
+Monochrome kitchen color ideas ooze style, no matter your design aesthetic.
+From a white subway tile backsplash with dark grout to black countertops and two-tone cabinetry, a high-contrast palette is oh-so-on-trend for anyone with a penchant for black and white.

 2. Try two-tone cabinetry.

 The two-tone cabinetry look is still perfectly on-trend, so don't conform to the norm.
 Instead, paint your upper cabinets in a shade that contrasts with the lowers.
 The possibilities are endless, but we especially love this approach in retro and farmhouse kitchens.